ScreamCat1/tour-heroes/README.md

-# tour-of-heroes
-Tour of Heroes with angular 1.3
+#Simple app Tour of Heroesgit